NFL on Fox: December 31, 2006, San Francisco/Denver game

-There was one exception to this package for the 2006 season, as Fox had to revert to the then-current scoring banner and graphics package used by Fox Sports Net (and formerly the main one used by Fox Sports) for its final regular season game of the year, the San Francisco 49ers vs. the Denver Broncos on December 31, 2006, due to a blizzard (the second to occur in the span of a week) hitting Denver, preventing the usual amount of equipment for Fox's NFL coverage to arrive before the game.
+There was one exception to this package for the 2006 season, as Fox had to revert to the then-current score bug and graphics package used by Fox Sports Net (and formerly the main one used by Fox Sports) for its final regular season game of the year, the San Francisco 49ers vs. the Denver Broncos on December 31, 2006, due to a blizzard (the second to occur in the span of a week) hitting Denver, preventing the usual amount of equipment for Fox's NFL coverage to arrive before the game.
 FSN Rocky Mountain (the FSN network that served the Denver market at the time, since replaced by AT&T SportsNet Rocky Mountain) assisted in the production of the game on short notice by providing the graphical production and other production services.
 In addition, the "1st & Ten" graphic lines denoting the line of scrimmage and first down line were unavailable for this broadcast.
 This graphic was also used in Week 5 of the 2007 season in a game between the Arizona Cardinals and St. Louis Rams.